NaiboWang/EasySpider/.temp_to_pub/EasySpider_MacOS/readme.txt

 Video Tutorial: https://youtube.com/playlist?list=PL0kEFEkWrT7mt9MUlEBV2DTo1QsaanUTp

-You can import tasks from other machines by simply opening the EasySpider software in this directory, right-clicking "Show Package Contents", and then placing the .json files from the tasks folder in the /Users/your user name/Library/Application Support/EasySpider/tasks folder of the other machine.
+You can import tasks from other machines by simply opening the EasySpider software in this directory, right-clicking "Show Package Contents", and then placing the .json files from the tasks folder in the /Users/Your User Name/Library/Application Support/EasySpider/tasks folder of the other machine.
 Similarly, execution ID files can be imported by copying the .json files from the execution_instances folder.
 Please note that the .json files in both folders only support names greater than 0.

+You can quickly navigate to the tasks folder using the following commands:

+cd /Users/$(whoami)/Library/Application\ Support/EasySpider/tasks
+open .

 If you need to press p one the keyboard to pause and continue the execution of the task, you need to grant the program keyboard monitoring permission.